Vikms95/js-top-todo-list/notes.md

 <!-- - Make projects and todos not append directly when created -->

-- Do not show todos individually if they are part of a project
+- Do not show todos individually if they are part of a project :adding todos from project does not change projectTitleItBelongs?

   - Home structure:
     - Individual task not attached to a project